ircdocs/modern-irc/index.md

 Capability Negotiation is a mechanism for the negotiation of protocol extensions, known as **client capabilities**, that is backwards-compatible with existing IRC clients and servers.

-Any server not implementing capability negotiation will still interoperate with clients that do implement it; similarly, clients that do not implement capability negotiation may successfully communicate with a server that does implement it.
+Any clients implementing capability negotiation will still interoperate with servers that do not implement it; similarly, servers that implement capability negotiation will successfully communicate with clients that do not implement it.

 IRC is an asynchronous protocol, which means that clients may issue additional IRC commands while previous commands are being processed.
 Additionally, there is no guarantee of a specific kind of banner being issued upon connection.
 Some servers also do not complain about unknown commands during registration, which means that a client cannot reliably do passive implementation discovery at registration time.